 Academic progression and evaluation

-Continuing in the Master of Nursing program occurs only as long as students maintain satisfactory performance and progress toward completion of the graduate degree program as outlined in Graduate School Memorandum No. 16.
+Continuing in the Master of Nursing program occurs only as long as students maintain satisfactory performance and progress toward completion of the graduate degree program as outlined in Graduate School Momorandum No. 16.
 Students must also meet the requirements found in the University of Washington Student Conduct Code as amplified in the Nursing program's Essential Behaviors for Admission, Continuance, and Graduation.

 Completion of the Master of Nursing program requires that students make satisfactory progress each quarter by completing required and elective courses; completing portfolio and fieldwork requirements; passing a final exam.
 All requirements must be completed within six years of admission to the program.

-Annual reviews of all students are conducted in summer quarter each year by the Director of Nursing and the Graduate Program Advisor.
+Annual reviews of all students are conducted in summer quarter each year by the Director of Nursing and the Graduate Program Adviser.
 Students are notified in writing of the outcome of the annual review.
 Results of the review are provided to the MNCC each fall to include in their program evaluation report.

 A master of nursing student who is making satisfactory progress meets the University and program standards relative to scholarship and performance in pursuit of the master's degree and includes each of the following: